bguiomar/Guio-s-Shelter/README.md

 - `npm install` This will install server-related dependencies such as `express`.
 And then `cd client` and run `npm install`.
 This will install client dependencies (React).

 - `npm install --save multer` to be able to upload more than one image to your card.
-- `npm install uuid` you will use to give a every image a non repetitive number and https://dev.to/maureenoldyck/upload-images-with-react-expressjs-and-mysql-47jn
+- `npm install uuid` you will use to give a every image a non repetitive number and if you need more help, check this link:
+  https://dev.to/maureenoldyck/upload-images-with-react-expressjs-and-mysql-47jn

 2. FRONTEND: